What is onboarding?

 - Employee feedback – Surveys are always a great option to gather valuable feedback.
 Some questions to ask could be surrounding role clarity, self-evaluation on their competency, social integration, knowledge of company culture.
 Interviews are also useful for receiving detailed feedback from both new hires and those leaving the business.

 - Retention rates – Ongoing measurement of turnover rates allows an organisation to go back can compare with years past.
-High turnover could be a reflection of your onboarding process and can cost an organization up to 300% of the replaced employee’s salary.
+High turnover could be a reflection of your onboarding process and can cost an organisation up to 300% of the replaced employee’s salary.

 - The time it takes for an employee to reach productivity goals – this is something you should discuss with your new employee in the early stages of onboarding.
 Having goals that are time bound can make this process easier.